-Based on our assessment, we believe that, as of December 31, 2006, our internal control over financial reporting is effective based on those criteria.
+Based on that assessment, we believe that, as of December 31, 2006, our internal control over financial reporting is effective based on those criteria.

 Our independent registered public accounting firm has issued an audit report on our assessment of our internal control over financial reporting.
-Their report is included within Item 9A of this Form 10-K.
+Their report appears on the following page of this Annual Report.